Included FREE items

 Before answering this, let’s first address another important question: how exactly does CBD interact with our bodies?

-The simple answer: CBD interfaces with receptors in the endocannabinoid system—CB1 and CB2—among other molecular targets, including serotonin and vanilloid receptors.
-Intriguingly, CBD hinders the breakdown of certain chemicals—including anandamide—that directly affect our mood, pain perception, and mental function.
+There is not a simple answer, but basically: CBD interfaces with the main receptors in the endocannabinoid system—CB1 and CB2—among other molecular targets, including serotonin and vanilloid receptors.
+Intriguingly, CBD hinders the breakdown of certain chemicals—including anandamide—that directly affect our mood, pain perception, or some mental functions, such as memory.

-However, CBD also affects the metabolism of medications, a process that takes place primarily in the liver.
+However, is important to know that CBD also affects the metabolism of medications, a process that takes place primarily in the liver.

 How Does the Body Metabolise CBD?

-CBD can remain in the body for about four weeks.
+Depending on the dose and method of administration, CBD can remain in the body for about four weeks.
 During that time, it is stored within fatty tissues until it is gradually released in small doses back into the bloodstream.
-From there, cannabidiol is metabolised through the renal (aka urinary) and biliary systems of the body.
+From there, cannabidiol is excreted from the body through the renal (aka urinary) and biliary systems.

 Now, we mentioned cytochrome P450 enzymes and the vital role they play in metabolising CBD.
 But, what are they exactly?